CompassionCH/compassion-modules/sponsorship_compassion/README.rst

 Known issues / Roadmap
 ======================

-* Contracts and Sponsorships will be better differenciated.
+* Remove localization from this module -> should be specific for Switzerland
+* Tests for R4

 Credits
 =======